 - Adopt a highly responsive theme, for the ads to load quickly on mobile devices.

 - Style your ads in a way so as to blend well with the theme and layout.
 Do not overdo!!

 - Create Custom Channels to track the performance of specific ad units.

-- Use section targeting.
+- Use section targeting to improve ad targeting.

-- Ruthlessly Block the irrelevant ads.
+- Ruthlessly Block the ads irrelevant to your niche.

 ***Try various ad placements (depending on blog layout) and run the experiments for atleast a week/fortnight for maximum results.

 Finally, one last word.
 More traffic!
 More Ad Impressions.
 Hence, More Revenue.
 So make efforts to drive maximum traffic & reap maximum benefits so as to increase your Adsense RPM!!